StephanieHKay/azure-database-migration97/README.md

 # Azure Database Migration Project

 ## Introduction
 In this project, I implemented a cloud-based database system on Microsoft Azure, transitioning an on-premise database to the Azure SQL Database.
-K

 - **Established a production environment:** Set up a SQL server database on an Azure VM.
 - **Database Migration:** Migrated the database to Azure SQL Database, ensuring data backup and automated scheduling.